Skip to content

 ERP (dBm)=PTXLcable+Gantenna (dBd)\text{ERP (dBm)} = P_{TX} - L_{cable} + G_{antenna} \text{ (dBd)}

 Key point: FCC Part 15 limits are specified in EIRP (referenced to isotropic), while some older regulations and broadcast standards use ERP.
 Always check which reference your regulatory body requires.
+Assuming the wrong one is an easy way to fail certification.

 A Worked Example: 2.4 GHz Wi-Fi Access Point Under FCC Part 15

 Let's say you're designing a 2.4 GHz access point for the U.S. market.
 FCC Part 15.247 allows a maximum EIRP of 36 dBm36 \text{ dBm} (4 W) for frequency-hopping and digitally modulated systems in the 2.4 GHz ISM band.
+That's actually pretty generous — the FCC knows this band is crowded and wants decent range.

-Here's your system:
+Here's your system budget:

 • TX Power: 20 dBm20 \text{ dBm} (100 mW) at the radio IC output